Freelancing as a ghostwriter: Is it worth doing?

 - Find agents – More often than not, people who need ghostwriters have agents.
 So, you can contact these people and ask if they are interested in your services.
 Even if they aren’t, you can ask for advice about what to do and how to get into ghostwriting.

-- Don’t write for free – If it’s your first project, charge whatever sum you think your client will accept.
+- Don’t write for free – You can make money writing short stories online as a ghostwriter by signing up with a reputable publishing company.
+The best way to make money ghostwriting is by finding clients who’ll give you detailed outlines you can use as a guide to improving your writing.
+If it’s your first project, charge whatever sum you think your client will accept.
 But never write for free, even if you are a newbie to ghostwriting.

 The four categories of ghostwriting